SharangP/ideas/list.md

 ## Localized player matching in games
 So many people on the subway, waiting in lobbies, and sitting in public places spend time playing games.
 Why not build a service which matches players against other players nearby so they can use their interaction in the game to interact in real life.

+## Better Parental Controls
+Kids have access to the entire internet and parental control tools are easy to bypass and have a lot of false positives.
+Machine learn / personally approve websites for kids under 10 and provide a hardware firewall to filter based on MAC address so little hacker kids can't circumvent it by looking shit up on google

+## Adaptive Road Material
+In subtropical and tropical areas, water permeable concrete is used for roads to keep driving safe in rainy weather.
+Develop a ridiculously expensive technology to build heated roads for colder climates that can withstand thousands of cold/hot temperature cycles

+## Mesh Hotspot Connectivity
+In areas where certain carriers have spotty service, piggyback off of surrounding people's service, jumping through multiple points if necessary.
+Any overcharging will be covered by the company/users who piggybacked off of your connection

+## Hair 2.0
+Replace hair follicles with UFB (universal follicle bus) sockets so you can change your hair color, style, volume, etc at will and with the provided API™

+## Look at the shitty thing my kid made
+Takes shitty drawings from 3 year olds and produces 3d printed models for parents to display as art.
+Life scale models can be built with steel and plated in gold for those parents who really really want to brag about their kids things